rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/dns.rst

    *Networking > Cloud DNS > Create Domain*

-For more about using the Cloud Control Panel to manage DNS information, read
+For more information about using the Cloud Control Panel to manage DNS information, read
 :kc-article:`Create DNS Records for cloud servers with the Control Panel <creating-dns-records-for-cloud-servers-with-the-control-panel>`.